scravy/awesome-pattern-matching/README.md

 - 💚 has access to result captures
 - 💚 vanilla python
 - 💔 can not return values (since it's a statement, not an expression)
+- 🖤 a bit repetetive
+- 💚 simplest and most easy to understand style

 ```python
 from apm import *